H\"older Continuity of Cumulative Distribution Functions for Noncommutative Polynomials under Finite Free Fisher Information: H older continuity under the assumption of finite free Fisher information

 \section{H\"older continuity under the assumption of finite free Fisher information}

-Throughout the following, let $(\M,\tau)$ be a tracial $W^\ast$-probability space and let $X_1,\dots,X_n$ be selfadjoint noncommutative random variables living in $\M$ that satisfy the regularity condition $\Phi^\ast(X_1,\dots,X_n)<\infty$.
+Throughout the following, let $(\M,\tau)$ be a tracial $W^\ast$-probability space and let $X_1,\dots,X_n$ be selfadjoint noncommutative random variables in $\M$ that satisfy the regularity condition $\Phi^\ast(X_1,\dots,X_n)<\infty$; whenever we impose the stronger condition of Lipschitz conjugate variables, this will be stated explicitly.

 The goal of this section is the proof of Theorem \ref{thm:Hoelder_continuity}.
-In doing so, we will follow ideas of \cite{CS16}, but with simplified arguments similar to \cite{MSY18}.
-In fact, Theorem \ref{thm:Hoelder_continuity}, in the case $d=1$ of an affine linear polynomial, overlaps with the corresponding result of \cite{MSY18}, if applied to the scalar-valued case; both of them yield the same exponent $\beta=\frac{2}{3}$.
+In doing so, we will follow ideas of \cite{CS16}, but with refined arguments similar to \cite{MSY18}.
+In fact, Theorem \ref{thm:Hoelder_continuity}, in the case $d=1$ of an affine linear polynomial, overlaps with the corresponding result of \cite{MSY18}, if applied to the scalar-valued case; both of them yield the same exponent $\beta=\frac{2}{3}$, which is optimal, as the following example shows.